Laughing Dog (Dry)

 The Bottom Line

-Judging by its ingredients alone, Laughing Dog appears to be an above-average dry dog food.
+Judging by its ingredients alone, Laughing Dog looks like an above average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.